-This course takes a look at marriage, family, and alternative life styles at the end of the twentieth century.
+This course will focus on marriage, family, and alternative life styles at the end of the twentieth century.
+(3 credits)

 - ENG 101: English Composition 1